Find Kentucky travel tips, stories, maps, videos and news for unusual tourist attractions and sights.

 Combo rock and souvenir shop, vortex, mosasaur exhibit.

-A yard and house packed with big, odd items; not a typical hoard.
+A yard and house packed with big, odd items.
+Impressive; not a typical hoard.
 Jerry Lotz has a good eye for the crazy.

 Take a jeep tram tour of a former mine and secret nuclear survival bunker.